Roopu

-Roopu or Rōpū is a Māori word for an organisation, group, or collective.
-The term is widely used throughout New Zealand as part of the name of organisations, especially those which have a strong connection with the New Zealand Māori population.
-In organisational names, it is usually prefixed with the word Te ("The").
-Traditionally, the word is spelt roopu, but modern linguistics favours the use of a macron over a single vowel to indicate a longher sound, rather than a double letter.
-The word is likely to be a Maorified form of the English word "group".
+Roopū or rōpū is a Māori word for an organisation, group or collective.
+The term is widely used in New Zealand as part of the name of organisations, especially those which have a strong connection with the New Zealand Māori population.
+In organisational names, it usually follows the word Te ("The").
+Traditionally, the word is spelt roopu, but modern linguistics favours the use of a macron over a single vowel to indicate a longer sound, rather than a double letter.

-Notable organisations within New Zealand which use Roopu or Rōpū as part of their names include:
+Notable organisations within New Zealand that use Roopu or Rōpū as part of their names include: